This section covers the process for submitting your solution for testing and review.

 - Make sure that you have reviewed and met all of the prerequisites for listing your app.

-- Make sure that you have reviewed and met all of the requirements for your packaging your application.
+- Make sure that you have reviewed and met all of the requirements for your packaging your app.

-- Configure payments so that you can be paid for your application's usage.
+- Configure payments so that you can be paid for your app's usage.

 Upload your images